kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="not-a-tutorial"></a>
 ## This is not a tutorial

 To be clear, this is not a tutorial.
-I may do tutorials on certain parts of the code in the future but for now, I'm just my documenting my approach to solving a problem.
+I may do tutorials on certain parts of the code in the future but for now, I'm just my documenting my approach to solving a specific problem.

 [The code is thoroughly commented code on GitHub](https://github.com/kaidez/kdz "See the kdz code on GitHub") where you can review it and also feel free to ask me questions about it either on Twitter or as a post comment.
 You would want to look at the modules in the [`config` folder](https://github.com/kaidez/kdz/tree/master/config "review the npm code modules for kdz") as well as [the core `kdz.js` file](https://github.com/kaidez/kdz/blob/master/kdz.js "Review the core "kdz.js" file").